yankunm/Problem_Solving/README.md

 3. Write out high level idea / Pseudocode <br>
 4. Implement in actual code <br>
 5. Analyze your algorithm and seek improvement (time, memory, code quality) <br>

-*Note: When you detect a moment while you are coding that something is "mushy", STOP and THINK with an example!!*

 **The 14 Patterns:**
 1. [Sliding Window](https://leetcode.com/discuss/study-guide/1773891/Sliding-Window-Technique-and-Question-Bank)